- Skip Ahead to

 - Add subtasks and attachments

-When you’ve edited your Template details, click Done for it to save.
+Once you have edited your template details, click Done to save it.

-You can use templates to create tasks using any of the add task entry points in your project.
-If your project has a task Template on it, clicking Add new or the + button next to your section headers will open a drop-down menu with all available task templates.
+Templates can be used to create tasks using any of the add task entry points within your project.
+Task templates within a project can be viewed and accessed by clicking on the Add new dropdown or on the + button next to your section headers.
+This will display an additional dropdown menu with all project relevant task templates.

 From the Add new drop-down menu